oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 : OPTIONAL - The space-separated list of scopes at the Resource Server that is being requested.

 `subject_token`:
-: REQUIRED - The Identity Assertion (e.g. the OpenID Connect ID Token or SAML 2.0 Assertion) for the target resource owner.
+: REQUIRED - Either the Identity Assertion (e.g. the OpenID Connect ID Token or SAML 2.0 Assertion) for the target resource owner, or a Refresh Token previously issued by the IdP Authorization Server for that resource owner.
+Implementations of this specification MUST accept Identity Assertions.
+They MAY additionally accept Refresh Tokens to allow the client to obtain a new ID-JAG without performing a new single sign-on round trip when the Identity Assertion has expired.

 `subject_token_type`:
 : REQUIRED - An identifier, as described in {{Section 3 of RFC8693}}, that indicates the type of the security token in the `subject_token` parameter.
-For an OpenID Connect ID Token: `urn:ietf:params:oauth:token-type:id_token`, or for a SAML 2.0 Assertion: `urn:ietf:params:oauth:token-type:saml2`.
+For an OpenID Connect ID Token: `urn:ietf:params:oauth:token-type:id_token`, for a SAML 2.0 Assertion: `urn:ietf:params:oauth:token-type:saml2`, and for a Refresh Token (when supported): `urn:ietf:params:oauth:token-type:refresh_token`.

+When a Refresh Token is used as the subject token, the client still requests `requested_token_type=urn:ietf:params:oauth:token-type:id-jag`; this allows the client to refresh an Identity Assertion JWT Authorization Grant without fetching a new Identity Assertion from the user-facing SSO flow.

 The additional parameters defined in {{Section 2.1 of RFC8693}} `actor_token` and `actor_token_type` are not used in this specification.

 Client authentication to the Resource Authorization Server is done using the standard mechanisms provided by OAuth 2.0. {{Section 2.3.1 of RFC6749}} defines password-based authentication of the client (`client_id` and `client_secret`), however, client authentication is extensible and other mechanisms are possible.
 For example, {{RFC7523}} defines client authentication using bearer JSON Web Tokens using `client_assertion` and `client_assertion_type`.

+#### Example: Token Exchange using ID Token {#token-exchange-id-token-example}

-The example below uses an ID Token as the Identity Assertion, and uses a JWT Bearer Assertion {{RFC7523}} as the client authentication method, (tokens truncated for brevity):
+This example uses an ID Token as the `subject_token` and a JWT Bearer Assertion {{RFC7523}} for client authentication (tokens truncated for brevity):

     POST /oauth2/token HTTP/1.1
     Host: acme.idp.example